 Annual Job Openings 1

-The need for carpenters is expected to grow as construction activity increases in response to demand for new housing, office and retail space, and for modernizing and expanding schools and industrial plants.
-A strong home remodeling market will also will create a large demand for carpenters.
+The need for carpenters is expected to grow as construction activity increases in response to demand for new housing, office, and retail space and for modernizing and expanding schools and industrial plants.
+A strong home remodeling market will also create a large demand for carpenters.

 Some of the demand for carpenters, however, will be offset by expected productivity gains resulting from the increasing use of prefabricated components and improved fasteners and tools.
-Prefabricated wall panels, roof assemblies and stairs and pre-hung doors and windows can be installed very quickly.
+Prefabricated wall panels, roof assemblies, stairs, and pre-hung doors and windows can be installed very quickly.
 Instead of having to be built on the work site, prefabricated walls, partitions, and stairs can be lifted into place in one operation; beams—and, in some cases, entire roof assemblies—are lifted into place using a crane.
 As prefabricated components become more standardized, builders will use them more often.
-In addition, improved adhesives are reducing the time needed to join materials, and lightweight, cordless, and pneumatic tools—such as nailers and drills all continue to make carpenters more efficient.
-New and improved tools, equipment, techniques, and materials also have vastly increased carpenter versatility.
+In addition, improved adhesives are reducing the time needed to join materials, and lightweight, cordless, and pneumatic tools, such as nailers and drills, all continue to make carpenters more efficient.
+New and improved tools, equipment, techniques, and materials also have vastly increased a carpenter's versatility.

-Carpenters with all-round skills will have better opportunities for steady work than carpenters who can perform only a few relatively simple, routine tasks.
+Carpenters with all-around skills will have better opportunities for steady work than carpenters who can perform only a few relatively simple, routine tasks.
 Carpenters can experience periods of unemployment because of the short-term nature of many construction projects, winter slowdowns in construction activity in northern areas, and the cyclical nature of the construction industry.
 During economic downturns, the number of job openings for carpenters declines.
-Building activity depends on many factors that vary with the state of the economy i.e. interest rates, availability of mortgage funds, government spending, and business investment.
+Building activity depends on many factors that vary with the state of the economy, i.e., interest rates, availability of mortgage funds, government spending, and business investment.

 Job opportunities for carpenters also vary by geographic area.
 Construction activity parallels the movement of people and businesses and reflects differences in local economic conditions.
 The areas with the largest population increases will also provide the best job opportunities for carpenters and apprenticeship opportunities for persons seeking to enter carpentry.